Skip to content

 Providing three levels of encryption, it passes all the data via random nodes before taking it to the intended destination.
 However, all this might come at the cost of a tad outdated UI/UX experience.

-Private mode in Safari, incognito in Chrome, or private in Firefox; while the name may vary, their goals stand the same.
+Private mode is in Safari, incognito is in Chrome, or private is in Firefox; while the name may vary, their goals stand the same.
 These modes offer a more secure browsing experience as they won’t record your browsing history, cookies, session data, or the information you share on other sites.

 However, this mode only secures your local privacy by storing these data locally on your PC.
 When it comes to online security, they aren’t a good alternative, as your browsing activities would still be visible to your ISP and network administrator.